Revolutionizing the treatment of chronic disease.

 OKV-119***

-By assuring medication adherence, NPM-119 may free patients with type 2 diabetes from burdens associated with oral and injectable medications, as well as provide confidence to physicians, caregivers and loved ones that patients are receiving the intended therapeutic benefits from their medicine.
+By assuring medication adherence, NPM-139 may free patients with obesity from burdens associated with oral and injectable medications, as well as provide confidence to physicians, caregivers and loved ones that patients are receiving the intended therapeutic benefits from their medicine.

 Target